reproduce/guzzle/README.md

 ## Results

-The correct body is returned.
+After examining the request options provided by the reporter: the correct body is returned, when the stream option is `false`.

 ```
 HTTP/1.1 500 Internal Server Error